EverleyTseng/EverleyTseng-github.io/index.md

 <img src="normal.png" width="200">

-Hello!
-I'm a Ph.D. student working in the [Image and Video Computing (IVC) Group](https://home.cs.colorado.edu/~DrG/IVC_Group.html), Department of Computer Science, CU Boulder.
-My advisor is Professor [Danna Gurari](https://home.cs.colorado.edu/~DrG/AboutMe.html).
-As a MS student, I worked in [Pervasive Artificial Intelligence Research (PAIR) Labs](https://pairlabs.ai/en/) at National Chiao Tung University, Taiwan.
-I am broadly interested in artificial intelligence, computer vision, machine learning, natural language processing and IoT.
-I have more than four years of researching and coding experiences in artificial intelligence.
-My current research in the IVC Group is focused on Image Segmentation and Few-Shot Learning.
+I’m a Ph.D. student in the Department of Computer Science, at the University of Colorado Boulder.
+I have more than four years of research and coding experience in artificial intelligence.
+I currently work as a research assistant in the [IVC Group](https://home.cs.colorado.edu/~DrG/IVC_Group.html) with Professor [Danna Gurari](https://home.cs.colorado.edu/~DrG/AboutMe.html), focusing on Image Segmentation, Few-Shot Learning, Dataset Creation, and Data Privacy.
+I am interested in Artificial Intelligence, Computer Vision, Machine Learning, Natural Language Processing, and IoT.
+I have publications in prestigious CS conferences including ECCV and CHI.
+My career goal is to focus on AI-related research.

 ## EDUCATION